FREE Templates for Lucy Boston Patchwork of the Crosses (POTC) – Part 1

 QUILTED DIAMONDS

 My Quilted Diamonds books teach everything you need to know about hand piecing with freezer paper templates.
 I wrote those books and produced the two-hour lesson on DVD in 2002, 2003 and 2004.
-Quilted Diamonds 2 was re-printed last year and is still available.
+Both books have been reprinted and are still available.

-QD books are about hand piecing but freezer paper templates are better than acrylic when you are sewing by machine too.
+QD books are about hand piecing, but freezer paper templates are better than acrylic when sewing by machine, too.

 If it had not been for the popularity of Quilted Diamonds, I probably never would have invented Inklingo.

-Once you have turned freezer paper templates into acrylic templates, I don’t think you will want to buy acrylic shapes for any design.
+Once you have turned freezer paper templates into acrylic templates, you won’t want to buy acrylic shapes for any design.

-Just in case you would like to skip templates entirely and print the shapes on fabric instead, there are step by step instructions and a new VIDEO on the Welcome to Inklingo page on the website.
+If you would like to skip templates entirely and print the shapes on fabric instead, the Beginner’s Page has step-by-step instructions and a video.

 I would love to see photos of what you are making with Inklingo.
-You can browse the albums on the Inklingo Facebook page to see what other Inklingo quilters are sharing too.
+You can browse the albums in the Inklingo Facebook group to see what other Inklingo quilters are sharing.

 In Part 2 of this article, I will show you why I prefer free templates for fussy cutting too!